AyeCode/geodirectory/readme.txt

 Transform your WordPress site into a versatile search engine for any sector with our free WordPress directory plugin, suitable for any business:

-* **Events Directory** Turn your site into an event calendar with GeoDirectory, which is perfect for listing city events.
+* **Events Directory** Turn your site into an event calendar with our FREE [Events for GeoDirectory add-on](https://wordpress.org/plugins/events-for-geodirectory/ "Adds an events manager to your directory"), which is perfect for listing city events.

 * **Real Estate Directory** Display real estate listings, including houses and apartments, and manage agent profiles linking them to their listings.